-Topics and series.
-This historical marker is listed in these topic lists: Entertainment • Natural Features.
-In addition, it is included in the E Clampus Vitus series list.
+Topics.
+This historical marker is listed in these topic lists: Entertainment • Natural Features • Waterways & Vessels.

 Location.
+37° 53.524′ N, 121° 51.103′ W. Marker is near Clayton, California, in Contra Costa County.
+Marker can be reached from Marsh Creek Road near Aspara Drive.
 Touch for map.
 Marker is at or near this postal address: 12510 Marsh Creek Road, Clayton CA 94517, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-History of Marsh Creek Springs (within shouting distance of this marker); Mount Diablo (approx. 3˝ miles away); Mount Diablo Beacon: (approx. 3˝ miles away); Mt Diablo State Park (approx. 3˝ miles away); What Are Those Towers For? (approx. 3.7 miles away); Mount Diablo State Park (approx. 3.8 miles away); Greenhouse Portal (approx. 4.4 miles away); Somersville Townsite (approx. 4.6 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the Old Marsh Creek Springs (within shouting distance of this marker); Mount Diablo (approx. 3˝ miles away); Mount Diablo Beacon: (approx. 3˝ miles away); Mt Diablo State Park (approx. 3˝ miles away); What Are Those Towers For? (approx. 3.7 miles away); Mount Diablo State Park (approx. 3.7 miles away); Greenhouse Portal (approx. 4.4 miles away); Somersville Townsite (approx. 4.6 miles away).

 More about this marker.
 This marker is across the foot bridge in the picnic ground on the east side of Marsh Creek.

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on May 16, 2016, by Barry Swackhamer of Brentwood, California.
 This page has been viewed 462 times since then and 68 times this year.
 Photos: 1, 2. submitted on May 16, 2016, by Barry Swackhamer of Brentwood, California.